needle-tools/needle-engine-support/documentation/networking.md

 # Networking

 Access to core networking functionality can be obtained by using ``this.context.connection`` from a component.
-[The backend server ⇡](https://glitch.com/edit/#!/needle-tiny-server) requires users to be connected to a room.
+[The built-in backend server ⇡](https://glitch.com/edit/#!/needle-tiny-server) requires users to be connected to a room.

 Networking is currently based on [websockets ⇡](https://github.com/jjxxs/websocket-ts) and sending either json strings (for infrequent updates) or [flatbuffers ⇡](https://google.github.io/flatbuffers/) (for frequent updates).

-Source at ``engine/engine_networking.ts``
+Source code for networking is at ``engine/engine_networking.ts``.

 ## Core Components

-- ``Connection`` - use to customize server backend url
+- ``Connection`` — use to customize server backend url
-- ``SyncedRoom`` - handles networking connection and connection to a room
+- ``SyncedRoom`` — handles networking connection and connection to a room
-- ``SyncedTransform`` - handles synchronizing transforms
+- ``SyncedTransform`` — handles synchronizing transforms
-- ``SyncedCamera`` - spawns a prefab for any user connected to the room which will follow their position
+- ``SyncedCamera`` — spawns a prefab for any user connected to the room which will follow their position
-- ``WebXRSync`` - handles synchronization for AR and VR users
+- ``WebXRSync`` — handles synchronization for AR and VR users
+- ``VoIP`` — handles voice-over-IP audio connections, microphone access etc. between users

 ## Auto networking (experimental)